 Below are all of the tools and materials you'll need to complete this project.

 We’re using these bowls from Bunnings – they’re shallow and wide enough to show off different varieties of succulents.
 However, you can use any type of container or plant pot as long as it has a hole in the bottom to allow for good drainage.

 To help with the drainage, we’re adding a layer of rocks at the bottom of the pot.
 But if you don’t have rocks, that’s OK.
 As long as your pot has a drainage hole and the right soil, your succulents will be happy!

 Succulents like a soil that drains well and is a bit sandy.
 We’re using this succulent-specific potting mix to give these plants the best start.

 Trying to find the right mix of succulents can be daunting.
 The best thing to do is to select a variety.
 Try to select one or two taller plants, some smaller ones with a variety of colours and one or two with a trailing habit.
 That way you’ll get height, colour and some cascading over your planter.

 Once you’ve added the succulents and moved them around to get the look you’re after, add some more potting mix to fill the bowl.
-You may also like to add some rocks to help weigh down the soil and stop the soil splashing up onto the plants when watering.
+You may also like to add some rocks or pebbles to help weigh down the soil and stop the soil splashing up onto the plants when watering.

 If there’s no room for rocks, that’s okay too!